NeverMindDev/craft_system/README.md

-Simple Craft System for jobs
+Simple Craft System for jobs (I'm bad and it's for educational reason, feel free to edit, or understand how the f.ck is this working)

 Dependencies: